 The trend of population influx into Texas is likely to continue.
 With economic growth and the ongoing spread of remote work culture, Texas is expected to keep attracting residents.
 However, expanding housing supply and improving infrastructure will also be necessary for this growth to be sustainable.

 During the pandemic, Texas was a popular migration destination for many due to factors such as economic growth, low cost of living, and the rise of remote work.
-In the future, Texas is expected to remain one of the most attractive states in the U.S. based on these advantages.
+Moving forward, Texas is expected to remain one of the most attractive states in the U.S. based on these advantages.

-US TODAY is always striving to provide useful information for your daily life.
+US TODAY is always striving to provide you with useful information for your daily life.
 For those considering a move to Texas or already residing in Texas, I hope today's information has been helpful.